 4. Dry Heat

-Many people attest to the fact that propane gas, which is derived from liquid form, has the tendency to create a ‘wet heat.’
+Many people attest to the fact that propane gas, which is derived from liquid form, tends to create a ‘wet heat.’
 This heat makes all the difference in the cooking process, changing the consistency and texture of the food - and not for the better.

-That’s why pitmasters who value char and a smoky taste will choose natural gas over the latter.
+That’s why pitmasters who value char and a smoky taste will choose a natural gas grill over propane grills.

 Why We Love Propane Gas Grills